 Do Not Approach or Feed the Coyote

 You must never approach or try to feed a coyote.
-Doing so habituates them so they become less fearful of humans and more likely to wander off into populated areas.
-This behavior puts humans and coyotes in danger of one another.
-If you see someone else trying to feed a coyote, kindly tell them of the dangers.
+Doing so habituates them, making them less fearful of humans and more likely to wander into populated areas.
+This behavior puts humans and coyotes at risk of each other.
+If you see someone else trying to feed a coyote, kindly let them know about the dangers.

 Make Your Presence Known

 If a coyote doesn’t seem scared or even comes towards you, you need to let it know you’re there.
-Grow tall, make loud noises, wave your arms to seem too big for conning.
-If shouting or using a whistle scares the coyote away, great!
+Grow tall, make loud noises, and wave your arms to seem too big for conning.
+Suppose shouting or whistling scares the coyote away.
+Great!
 Throw small objects (not directly at the animal) to get it to vacate.
 It’s about reinforcing its natural fear of humans.

 Keep Pets Safe

 Small pets are potential prey for them.
 We recommend protecting your pets inside during dawn and dusk when coyotes are most active.
 If you have to let them go outside, make sure you supervise them and keep them on a leash.
-Leave no food outside that may attract coyotes or other wildlife.
+Please do not leave any food outside that may attract coyotes or other wildlife.

 Secure Your Property

 Securing your property forms the first step in preventing future encounters.
-Store garbage in tightly sealed containers and eliminate any food sources that may attract coyotes, including pet food, fallen fruit or ground birdseed.
-Motion activated lights can help to keep coyotes out of your yard.
+Store garbage in tightly sealed containers and eliminate any food sources that may attract coyotes, including pet food, fallen fruit, or ground birdseed.
+Motion-activated lights can help keep coyotes out of your yard.

 Educate Your Family